 Are original documents available to view online?

 No. Original documents are not available to view on our web site, only a summary of recorded documents.
-You must come into the office to view original recorded documents in the Records Research public viewing area.
+You must come into the office to view original recorded documents in the Records Research public viewing area, or purchase the document online.

 How often are the records updated?